ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 ### About this guide<a id="about-this-guide"></a>

-This guide gives you advice and guidance on the main security issues that are likely to affect you as a remote worker or a user of mobile computing facilities, (e.g. laptop computer, personal digital assistant, Blackberry etc), within the Ministry of Justice (MoJ), including its Agencies and Associated Offices.
+This guide gives you advice and guidance on the main security issues that are likely to affect you as a remote worker or a user of mobile computing facilities, (e.g. laptop computer, personal digital assistant, Blackberry etc), within the Ministry of Justice (MOJ), including its Agencies and Associated Offices.
 It also sets out your individual responsibilities for IT security when using remote working and mobile computing facilities.

 In certain circumstances the advice and guidance given may not apply to you because you are using a particular computer system or service.
 Any variations from this general guidance can be found in the user guide or user security documentation for the system.
 If in doubt contact your IT Security Officer In addition to this guide, mobile computing users must refer to the security operating procedures or user guide document they were provided with when they received their device for detailed instructions on secure usage.

 ### Who needs to read this guide?

-This Remote Working and Mobile Computing Security Guide applies to all staff in the MoJ, its Agencies and Associated Offices, including contractors, agency and casual staff and service providers, who use computing equipment provided by the Department for remote working or mobile computing, or process any departmental information while working remotely or while using mobile computing equipment.
+This Remote Working and Mobile Computing Security Guide applies to all staff in the MOJ, its Agencies and Associated Offices, including contractors, agency and casual staff and service providers, who use computing equipment provided by the Department for remote working or mobile computing, or process any departmental information while working remotely or while using mobile computing equipment.

-Members of the judiciary who use computer facilities provided by the MoJ for remote or mobile working will also find this guide useful but should additionally refer to any separate security guidance provided specifically for the judiciary.
+Members of the judiciary who use computer facilities provided by the MOJ for remote or mobile working will also find this guide useful but should additionally refer to any separate security guidance provided specifically for the judiciary.

 ### What is remote working?

-In this guide remote working means any working away from the office, whether from home, another MoJ or government office, whilst travelling, at conferences, in hotels etc, using computers and telecommunications technologies.
+In this guide remote working means any working away from the office, whether from home, another MOJ or government office, whilst travelling, at conferences, in hotels etc, using computers and telecommunications technologies.
 Section 2 of this guide describes the risks of remote working and the measures to be taken against these risks.

 Section 3 covers the issue of ad hoc remote working – the occasional use of computers, with or without remote access to a departmental network, to work at home or other remote locations by staff normally exclusively based at the office.